News

 Congratulations to Joelle Straehla!

-We are so excited for, and proud of, Joelle Straehla who is starting her new lab at Seattle Children’s Research Institute, while also working neuro-oncology attending at Seattle Children’s Hospital.
+We are so excited for, and proud of, Joelle Straehla who is starting her new lab at Seattle Children’s Research Institute, while also working as a neuro-oncology attending at Seattle Children’s Hospital.
 Joelle was a long-standing ‘adopted lab-member’ before becoming a close collaborator of our lab as she first initiated her independent group at the Koch Institute.
 Joelle has quickly become a world leader in the field of drug delivery for children with brain tumors, including the incorporation of high-throughput genetic perturbation approaches.
 We are all very excited for the discoveries that she and her team will make for our children with brain tumors, and everyone in the Bando Lab is looking forward to ongoing collaborations with the Straehla Lab.
 Congratulations!!

 September 2024